john-hawkins/projit/docs/paper/joss.md

 standardise certain elements like management of data sets, scripts, model artefacts and experimental results.
-The general absence of standardisation means that we cannot easily migrate projects or audit them without significant investment in understanding a codebase.
-Nor can we easily repeat experiments or conduct meta-analysis across multiple projects.
+The general absence of standardisation means that we cannot easily migrate projects or audit them without significant investment in understanding a codebase, nor can we easily repeat experiments or conduct meta-analysis across multiple projects.
+We present `projit` -- a simple open source package and CLI for maintaining data science project meta-data and interoperability between stages and processes.

 # Statement of need

+Software approaches to managing scientific data, processes and meta-data are typically either built as front-ends for specific scientific domains @[Howe2008,Pettit:2010] (leveraging known analytical practices in the given domain) or they are designed to faciliate interoperability between different technology stacks @[Subramanian2013].
+Machine learning focused frameworks tend to focus on solving problems of model training and deployment for specific technologies\cite@[Alberti:2018,MolnerDomenech:2020], and hence have limited generality.

 `Projit` is a Python package for managing data science project meta-data inside a simple local JSON store.
 It also provides a CLI tool for interogating this data so that the current state of a project can easily be assessed and understood.
-The API for `projit` was designed so that it can be included in arbitrary python scripts to access locate datasets, register experiments and store results along with hyper-parameters.
+The API for `projit` was designed so that it can be included in arbitrary python scripts to locate datasets, register experiments and store results along with hyper-parameters.